farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 #### Text Block

-This block can be used to keep text based information.
+This block can be used to keep text-based information.
 Things like notes or character aspects and things of the sort.

 - **Add Toggle**: This control will append a toggle right beside your block's label.
 It can be useful to track when a power is used or if an aspect of your character is corrupted, etc.